Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform-Notes.md

 terraform import aws_instance.example i-1234567890abcdef0
 ```
 #### What are provisioners in Terraform?
-- execute scripts or commands on a local or remote machine as part of
+- execute scripts or commands on a local or remote machine as part
-the resource lifecycle.
 ```
 resource "aws_instance" "example" {
 ami = "ami-0c55b159cbfafe1f0"